roufamatic/todo-txt-js/README.md

 `TodoTxt.parseFile(str)` treats a string as though it is a file containing many todo items separated by line breaks.
 It returns a specialized object with these properties:

-* `.length` returns the number of items found in the list.
+* `.length`: Returns the number of items found in the list.
 Blank lines are ignored.
-* `.items(query, sortFields)` returns an array of task objects, optionally filtered by a query and sorted (see below).
+* `.items(query, sortFields)`: Returns an array of task objects, optionally filtered by a query and sorted (see below).
-* `.render(query, sortFields)` converts the object back into a todo list, optionally using a query and sorted (see below).
+* `.render(query, sortFields)`: Converts the object back into a todo list, optionally using a query and sorted (see below).
-* `.removeItem(item, allMatches)` removes an item from the list. `item` can be either a valid todo item object or a string.
+* `.removeItem(item, allMatches)`: Removes an item from the list. `item` can be either a valid todo item object or a string.
 Matching is done by pure string matching using `item.render()` below.
 If `allMatches` is omitted or `false`, only the first matched item will be removed.
 If `true`, all todo items with the same `render()` value will be removed.
-* `.addItem(item)` adds an item to the list. `item` can be either a valid todo item object or a string; if the latter, it will be parsed.
+* `.addItem(item)`: Adds an item to the list. `item` can be either a valid todo item object or a string; if the latter, it will be parsed.
 If there is no created date on the item, the created date will be set to today.
 Returns the added item, which may have a different `id()` value than the one passed in.
-* `.collections(includeCompleted)` returns an object of the form `{ contexts: [/* array of string */], projects: [/* array of string */]}`, where the two arrays contain the unique contexts and projects found in all items respectively, both sorted alphabetically.
+* `.collections(includeCompleted)`: Returns an object of the form `{ contexts: [/* array of string */], projects: [/* array of string */]}`, where the two arrays contain the unique contexts and projects found in all items respectively, both sorted alphabetically.
 If `includeCompleted` is false or omitted then only incomplete tasks are considered.

 `TodoTxt.parseLine(str)` treats a string as though it is a single task.
 It returns an object representation of the task with these properties:

-* `id()`: a unique, generated id for the task.
-(This will be different every time the line is parsed, so it may be of limited use.)
+* `id()`: A unique, generated id for the task.
+This will be different every time the line is parsed, so it may be of limited use.
+It does stay the same if you use `.replaceWith` to change the line's data.
-* `lineNumber()`: the line of the file where this task is found, excluding blank lines.
-Always zero
+* `lineNumber()`: The line of the file where this task is found, excluding blank lines.
+Stays the same regardless of how the items are sorted.
+When you call `TodoTxt.parseLine()`, this value will be zero.
-* `isComplete()` : whether the task has been completed.
+* `isComplete()`: Whether the task has been completed.
 Boolean, never null.
-* `completedDate()` : The date of completion, if present.
+* `completedDate()`: The date of completion, if present.
 Date, may be null.
-* `priority()` : The current priority.
+* `priority()`: The current priority.
 Single character between A-Z, may be null.
-* `createdDate()` : The date the task was created, if present.
+* `createdDate()`: The date the task was created, if present.
 Date, may be null.
-* `contexts()` : A list of all the contexts (@home, @work, etc) in the task.
+* `contexts()`: A list of all the contexts (@home, @work, etc) in the task.
 Array of string, never null, may be empty.
-* `projects()` : A list of all the projects (+health, +jobsearch, etc) in the task.
+* `projects()`: A list of all the projects (+health, +jobsearch, etc) in the task.
 Array of string, never null, may be empty.
-* `addons()` : A list of all addons found within the project.
+* `addons()`: A list of all addons found within the project.
 Array of object, never null, may be empty.
 See "Add-Ons" below.
-* `textTokens()` : A list of all words in the task that have not been categorized as anything else.
+* `textTokens()`: A list of all words in the task that have not been categorized as anything else.
 Array of string, never null, may be empty (but what's the point of that?).
-* `completeTask()` : marks the task completed and sets the completedDate to now.
+* `completeTask()`: Marks the task completed and sets the completedDate to now.
-* `uncompleteTask()` : marks the task incomplete and sets the completedDate to null.
+* `uncompleteTask()`: Marks the task incomplete and sets the completedDate to null.
-* `setCreatedDate(dt)`: sets the created date to the passed in date.
+* `setCreatedDate(dt)`: Sets the created date to the passed in date.
 If a date is not passed in, then today's date is used.
-* `addContext(ctxt)`: adds a context to the end of the task.
+* `addContext(ctxt)`: Adds a context to the end of the task.
-* `removeContext(ctxt)`: removes all instances of the context from the task
+* `removeContext(ctxt)`: Removes all instances of the context from the task
-* `addProject(prj)`: adds a project to the end of the task.
+* `addProject(prj)`: Adds a project to the end of the task.
-* `removeProject(prj)`: removes all instances of the project from the task.
+* `removeProject(prj)`: Removes all instances of the project from the task.
-* `setAddOn(key,value)`: creates an add-on of the form `key:value` in the task.
+* `setAddOn(key,value)`: Creates an add-on of the form `key:value` in the task.
 If an add-on already exists with this key, its value is replaced with `value`.
 If there are multiple add-ons with this key, then the first is replaced and the remainder removed.
-* `removeAddOn(key)`: removes all add-ons from the task that start with `key:`
+* `removeAddOn(key)`: Removes all add-ons from the task that start with `key:`
+* `replaceWith(str)`: Replaces the data with something that could be totally different while maintaining the same `lineNumber()` and `id()` values.
 * `render()` : Converts the object back into a string.

 Parsing
 -------